 The accountability agreement will end at some point – ideally, as a constructive conversation.

 To complete a promise is to ensure both parties are satisfied that (a) the promise has been completed as intended or (b) the promise is not complete and we are no longer going to complete it.

 The completion is not about the task; it’s about completing the expectation we created when we made the original promise.

 Accountability is the cornerstone of collaboration, leadership and working together as a team.
-It requires both parties to form an agreement and support each other to fulfill a result.
-Through the lens of being ‘duty bound’ to each other we can forge powerful relationships that also deliver outstanding results.
+It requires both parties to form an agreement and support each other to fulfil a result.
+Through the lens of being ‘duty bound’ to each other, we can forge powerful relationships that also deliver outstanding results.